 Calculating a unit price allows us to value your investment in a Fund.
-Each Fund's unit price is calculated by dividing the net asset value of that Fund by the number of units issued to members.
+Each Fund's unit price is calculated by dividing the net asset value of that Fund by the number of units issued to members, and adjusted for buy/sell spreads (as applicable).
 Unit prices are generally calculated each business day.